Top 5 Venture Capital Firms Investing in IT Infrastructure Startups

 Image of Recursive Ventures - Top VCs in IT Infrastructure

-Recursive Ventures is a micro-VC firm that invests in seed-stage startups in the US and Israel.
-Based in California, they focus on companies using data and AI to create new opportunities in established industries.
+Recursive Ventures is a California-based firm that invests in seed-stage technology startups across the United States and Israel.
+They concentrate on companies using data and artificial intelligence to bring significant change to established industries.

-• Geographical presence: Albany, California (invests in US and Israeli companies)
+• Geographical presence: Albany, California (invests in US and Israel)

 • Founded: 2015